Updated: March 1, 2019

-Issue: There has been talk in Washington, D.C. about Congress considering a federal law that would allow financially troubled states like Illinois to declare bankruptcy as a way to help balance spending and revenues.
-Bankruptcy would allow a state government to reduce its debts and, theoretically, enable them to cut pay, benefits and pensions for teachers and public employees despite contractual protections.
-This discussion intensified in 2012 when the City of Detroit formally filed for bankruptcy protection in court.
+This discussion intensified when the city of Detroit formally filed for bankruptcy protection in court.
 In 2014 a federal bankruptcy court and Detroit officials finalized a restructuring of the city’s debts over 10 years that included reductions in pension benefits to help balance revenues and spending.

-Discussion: Illinois officials consistently say that despite its deep financial problems, the state isn’t going to declare bankruptcy because there is no law allowing a state to declare bankruptcy.
+Discussion: Illinois officials consistently say that despite its deep financial problems, the state isn’t going to declare bankruptcy; partly because there is no law allowing a state to declare bankruptcy.
+And partly because bankruptcy for a state is unnecessary.
 Even if there was such a law, state officials say they would not use it.

 Bankruptcy protection, essentially, prevents a creditor from suing you to recover debts that are not being paid.
-Under current federal law, individuals, businesses and municipalities can file for bankruptcy.
-In return for not getting sued by creditors, a federal bankruptcy court can relieve you of that debt or restructure the unpaid debt to make it easier to repay as much of it as can be paid, either over time or by selling off assets.
+All bankruptcies are administered by the federal courts.
+Under current law, individuals, businesses, and in some states municipalities, can file for bankruptcy.
+In return for not getting sued by creditors, a bankruptcy court can relieve you of that debt or restructure the unpaid debt to make it easier to repay as much of it as can be paid, either over time or by selling off assets.

-But there are legal questions about this kind of proposal that would generate lengthy lawsuits: For instance, a bankruptcy law would change a state’s sovereign immunity status, so would that mean anyone could then be able to sue a state?
-How would a federal bankruptcy law affect the pension protections in the Illinois Constitution that were upheld in 2015 by the Illinois Supreme Court?
+There also are legal questions about a state declaring bankruptcy that would generate lengthy lawsuits: For instance, in Illinois, how would a federal bankruptcy law affect the pension protections in the state constitution that were upheld in 2015 by the Illinois Supreme Court?